kartik-venugopal/aural-player/README.md

 ### Planned updates

-- Option to insert gaps of silence between tracks
-- Delayed playback function: "Play after timed delay" or "Play at time"
-- "Jump to time" function
 - A new editor window to manage effects presets
 - A new "floating" miniature player view that stays on top and can be used when working on other apps and Aural Player is intended to be kept in the background
 - New color schemes